JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-what-the-constitution-means-to-me.md

 - Drama
 - Political
 description: >-
-  Heidi Schreck's play explores the Constitution's impact on women's lives and rights.
-It highlights its imperfections and the challenges in upholding its ideals.
-Moving between humor, grief and impassioned political reflection, it urges the audience to consider their own relationship to the Constitution.
+  A profoundly personal look at the Constitution and its impact on women's lives and rights.
 ---
+Heidi Schreck's play explores the Constitution's impact on women's lives, moving between humor, grief, and political reflection.
+It examines both the document's protections and its imperfections, urging audiences to consider their own relationship to this foundational text and how it could evolve for modern times.